elizabeth-poggie/elizabeth-poggie/_content/notes/13-user-interfaces.md

 # Step 1) What are the requirements?

-To figure out the bare minimum requirements to create this feature, lets analyze it:
+To figure out the bare minimum requirements to create this feature, we need to analyze what needs to happen:

 - What are the core features?
   - How do we send messages?